 Any student who does not progress according to the schedule recommended here must justify why in writing.
 Otherwise, the student jeopardizes continuation of fellowships or other forms of support.
 Any student who does not complete the dissertation within six years of the date of passing the qualifying examinations may be asked to re-take one or more qualifying exams in order to verify that they have kept up with current knowledge in the field(s) in which exams were taken.

-Students must complete a minimum of 20 graduate c.u.’s, that is, courses numbered 400 or above, of which 12 must be taken at the University of Pennsylvania.
-With approval from their advisor and upon completion of 8 graduate c.u.’s, up to 8 credits may be transferred from an accredited graduate program other than one at Penn.
+Students must complete a minimum of twenty (20) graduate c.u., that is, courses numbered 5000 or above, of which twelve (12) must be taken at the University of Pennsylvania.
+With approval from their advisor and upon completion of eight (8) graduate c.u., up to eight (8) credits may be transferred from an accredited graduate program other than one at Penn.

 Students should plan their courses of study and examination fields in consultation with their advisors.
 Every student is expected to meet with their advisor at least once every semester, both when enrolled in courses and afterward.
 Upon completion of coursework, students will be asked to supply regular progress reports by the Graduate Coordinator.
 Failure to respond in a timely fashion may be grounds for dismissal.